-Better yet, the foliage takes on a purplish hue in the cool temperatures we’ve been experiencing.
+Better yet, the foliage takes on a purplish hue in cooler weather.
 Make room for this cultivar – it will reach heights floating at and above three feet!

 This selection works equally well for plantings, cutting gardens, and as dried flowers.

 A wonderful red, the ‘Forest Fire’ type is a bit more modest in its height, reaching up to 30 inches.
 It tends to develop yellowish-green leaves that contrast delightfully with the flowers.